-

 the range of utility licences in the UK.
 This license consultation

-covers retail provision that is now lightly regulated in other
+covers retail provision that is now lightly regulated in

-situations (e.g. infrastructure) to a retail environment.
+used in monopoly situations (e.g. infrastructure) to a retail

 -